Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 ---
 layout: essay
 type: essay
-title: "\"The Brain That Never Sleeps\""
+title: "\"The Brain That Never Sleeps\"..."
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-06
 published: true